Coac-syf/MUTANT/README.md

 ## Run Code
 `python main.py`

 If you want to change the default configuration, you can edit `ExpConfig` in `main.py`.
-Such as if you want to change dataset, you can change the value of 'dataset'.
+For example, if you want to change dataset, you can change the value of 'dataset'.